lk-geimfari/mimesis/README.md

 ## Usage

-The library is exceptionally user-friendly, and it only requires you to import a **Data Provider** object that corresponds to the desired data type.
+Import a data provider that corresponds to the data type you need.

-For instance, the [Person](https://mimesis.name/latest/api.html#person) provider can be imported to access personal information, including name, surname, email, and other related fields:
+For example, the [Person](https://mimesis.name/latest/api.html#person) provider gives access to personal information, including name, surname, email, and other related fields:

 ```python